Vectormike/personalblog/src/pages/blog/docker_simplified_i.md

 + Introduction.
-+ What the hell is Docker.
++ What the hell is Docker?
 + Why Docker.
 + Docker Components.
 + Docker Tools.